 ON THIS PAGE: You will find information about how many people are diagnosed with this type of sarcoma each year.
 You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

 Kaposi sarcoma occurs in less than 1% of the general population.
-Before HIV/AIDS was widespread, Kaposi sarcoma was rare, with about two people diagnosed for every one million Americans.
-By the early 1990s, that rate had increased to about 47 cases per one million people, most of which were people with HIV/AIDS.
-This number has significantly decreased in recent years to about six cases per million people because of more effective treatments for HIV/AIDS.
-About one in 200 transplant recipients in the United States develops Kaposi sarcoma.
+Before HIV/AIDS was widespread, Kaposi sarcoma was rare in the United States, with about 2 people diagnosed for every 1 million Americans.
+By the early 1990s, that rate had increased to about 47 cases per 1 million people, most of which were people with HIV/AIDS.
+This number has significantly decreased in recent years to about 6 cases per 1 million people because of more effective treatments for HIV/AIDS.
+About 1 in 200 transplant recipients in the United States develops Kaposi sarcoma.

-The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
+The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
 Percent means how many out of 100.
-When HIV and AIDS first became widespread, the five-year survival rate of people with Kaposi sarcoma was less than 10%.
-Now the most recent data from the National Cancer Institute shows five-year survival rates of about 72%.
+When HIV and AIDS first became widespread, the 5-year survival rate of people with Kaposi sarcoma was less than 10%.
+Now the most recent data from the National Cancer Institute shows 5-year survival rates of about 72%.
 More effective treatments for HIV/AIDS are improving the survival rate both by treating the infections associated with HIV/AIDS and the Kaposi sarcoma.
 Other factors also affect survival, including the risk grouping of Kaposi sarcoma.

-Statistics adapted from the National Cancer Institute and the American Cancer Society.
+Statistics adapted from the American Cancer Society and the National Cancer Institute.

 The next section in this guide is Risk Factors and Prevention.
 It explains what factors may increase the chance of developing this disease and what may lower your risk.
 Or, use the menu to choose another section to continue reading this guide.